Chung Thye Yong

 Chung Thye Yong (鄭大養 (郑大养, Tēⁿ Tāi-ióng, Zeng6 Daai6 Joeng5, Zhèng Dà Yǎng); 1868 - 20 Oct 1915), also known as Chung Ah Yong (鄭亞養 (郑亚养, Tēⁿ A-ióng, Zeng6 Aa3 Joeng5)), was a Malaysian philanthropist, tin miner, rubber planter, rugby player and racehorse owner of the 19th century.

-Family And Pedigree
+Family and pedigree

 Born in Penang, Chung Thye Yong was the adopted son of Chung Keng Quee and the eldest in the family.

 He was the brother of Chung Thye Phin and Chung Thye Siong and the father of Chung Kok Ming.

 Education

 He was educated at Doveton College in Calcutta, India.

 Career

 He joined the Government civil service in Perak for a time right after school and then took over the management of his father's Taiping property and became owner of the Yong Phin Mine at Kota near Taiping after his father died in 1901.

 His 3000 acre Hearwood Estate near Sungei Siput, managed by E. Hardouin and with W. D. Wyesuriya as under manager, employed a workforce of 200 Javanese and Tamil workers to cultivate among other crops, rubber, lemongrass and coconuts.
 The estate was rich with tin and mines there were worked by Chinese who paid taxes for that benefit.
 He floated his estate into a Limited Liability Company in Singapore in 1906.